deltachat/deltachat-pages/tr/help.md

 - [Autocrypt](https://autocrypt.org) is used for automatically
   establishing end-to-end encryption between contacts and all members of a group chat.

+- [Autocrypt v2](https://autocrypt2.org), scheduled for full implementation in 2026,
+  will bring post-quantum resistant encryption and forward secrecy.

 - [Sharing a contact to a
   chat](https://github.com/chatmail/core/blob/main/spec.md#attaching-a-contact-to-a-message)
   enables receivers to use end-to-end encryption with the contact.